 Lundy is one of the largest seabird breeding colonies in South West England.

 - Usually, puffins arrive between mid to end of March on Lundy Island for breeding.
-Puffins are leaving the island latest in August.
-Don’t expect many of this beautiful birds due to rat predation.
-There is a colony at Jenny's Cove, and since rat eradication, the pufflings and all other chicks are save.
+Puffins are leaving the island in August at the latest.
+As Lundy Island is rat free now (2019), you can expect a higher number of these gorgeous birds.
+There is a colony at Jenny's Cove, and even during rat eradication, the pufflings and all other chicks were save there.
+However, usually you can obserbe them in distance only.
+Bring a binocular and/or a zoom camera.

 - Seabird breeding colony (guillemot, razorbill, max shearwater, shag, and different gulls) can be spotted from the end of March until September.